CAVEconnectome/.github/profile/README.md

 A service to track, serve and regenerate meshes from a dynamic segmentation (shared codebase with the PCG).
 Has a worker component as well, driven by google pubsub.
 [Repository](https://github.com/seung-lab/PyChunkedGraph)

 #### L2Cache
 A service to track, serve and regenerate summary statistics of “level 2” fragments of segmentation in the PCG.
 Has a worker component for calculating statistics,driven by google pub-sub.
-[Repository](https://github.com/seung-lab/PCGL2Cache)
+[Repository](https://github.com/CAVEconnectome/PCGL2Cache)

 #### Guidebook
 A flask app service for creating neuroglancer links with annotation points to guide proofreaders to tips and branches.
-Guidebook utilizes PCG aware skeletonization procedures via pcg_skel (see below).
+Guidebook utilizes PCG awfare skeletonization procedures via pcg_skel (see below).
 [Repository](https://github.com/CAVEconnnectome/guidebook)

 #### Dash
 A flask app for serving dash apps that are protected by auth.
 Currently only serving dash-connectivity-viewer apps, provides interactive analysis UI of connectivity and cell types, along with dynamic neuroglancer link generation.
-[Repository](https://github.com/CAVEconnectome/dash_on_flask), [Repository](https://github.com/ceesem/dash-connectivity-viewer)
+[Repository](https://github.com/CAVEconnectome/dash_on_flask), [Repository](https://github.com/CAVEconnectome/dash-connectivity-viewer)

 #### ProofreadingProgress
 An app designed for FlyWire to track proofreading progress.
 [Repository](https://github.com/seung-lab/ProofreadingProgress)